pjtunstall/thanatarchia/README.md

 Another issue is that there's not a lot to actually do in the game.
 There should be more variety of actions to make it interesting.
 Proper conversations with other rulers could be fun, and conversations where you can make meaningful choices.
 More generally, too much is random.

-There could be a safety buffer to protect you from losing too abruptly or on the first turn.
+There should be a safety buffer to protect you from losing too abruptly or on the first turn.
 The game-over screen could present more information about how well you did, and let you see the map still.
 It shouldn't be visible at all behind the modals that show the outcome of battles.

 For now, change of faith is just a placeholder.
 Eventually, this could be made to affect friendliness of factions or who you can make alliances with if I add a system of alliances.

 I'd like to add more images: in particular, different avatars for all faction leaders.

+It would be nice to have pinch gestures over the map zoom the map only, not the whole page.

 ## Credits

-Thanks to Lovable AI for helping me whip up the initial prototype in a day (including the map and some of the chronicler images), and to ChatGPT 4 for much help over the rest of the month that it took me till I had something ready to deploy.
-Salutes too to AI genius of last resort, Claude.
+Thanks to Lovable AI for helping me whip up the initial prototype in a day (including the map and some of the chronicler images).
+ChatGPT 4 was a great help over the rest of the month that it took me till I had something ready to deploy.
+Salutes to AI genius of last resort, Claude.

 AI images mainly from Copilot, with a few from Chat.